mrchrisster/MiSTer_SAM/README.md

 If you are still having trouble it could simply be that the rom failed to load, it seems to happen every now and then.

 **- Turbografx16 CD and MegaCD just showing Run/Start button but not starting into the game**
-Make sure you use a bios that auto launches the game.
+If SAM's auto start feature fails for whatever reason, you can try and use a bios that auto launches the game.

 **- Can I use a CIFS mount for my games?**
 CIFS is supported.